-All proposed development shall comply with the following architectural guidelines:
+All proposed development shall comply with the following architectural quidelines:

 - 1. Accessory apartments shall only be permitted on the top floor of a two (2) Story Building. - 2.
 The applicant shall use quality architecture to ensure that Buildings are compatible with surrounding uses, protect the investment of adjacent landowners, blend harmoniously into the streetscape, and maintain a positive image for the Township. - Building materials and colors shall relate well and be harmonious with the surrounding area.
 Subtle colors should be used for Building and roofing material. - 4.
-Buildings may possess architectural variety, but enhance the overall cohesive community character.
-Architectural Features of the Buildings may include details such as lintels, archways, colonnades, and cornices. - 5.
+Buildings shall possess architectural variety, but enhance the overall cohesive community character.
+Architectural Features of the Buildings shall include details such as lintels, archways, colonnades, and cornices. - 5.
+The first floor of commercial Buildings facing a Street shall be comprised of at least sixty percent (60%) clear glass.
+Reflective glass is prohibited. - 6.
 Any side of a commercial or Multiple Family Dwelling facing a Street shall be covered with, or constructed of, at least fifty percent (50%) of the following materials: - a.
 Brick. - b.
 Decorative concrete block. - c.
-High quality vinyl or wood siding - Cut or simulated stone. - e.
+High quality vinyl or wood siding - d.
+Cut or simulated stone. - e.
 Logs. - f.
-Other materials approved as part of the site plan. - 6.
-Building entrances should utilize windows, Canopies and Awnings.
-They should provide unity of scale, texture, and color. - 7.
-Maximum Building width shall be limited to Side Yard setback requirements.

-- 8. Maximum height for commercial Buildings shall be thirty-five (35) feet. - 9.
-Outdoor cafes and seating areas are encouraged, provided: - a.
+Other materials approved as part of the site plan. - 7.
+In no case shall sheet metal or cement board be considered an acceptable outdoor wall covering. - 8.
+Building entrances shall utilize windows, Canopies and Awnings.
+They shall provide unity of scale, texture, and color. - 9.
+Maximum Building width shall be limited to sixty (60) feet. - 10.
+Maximum height for commercial Buildings shall be thirty-five (35) feet. - 11.
+Outdoor cafes and seating areas are encouraged, provided:

+- a.
 The area devoted to outdoor seating must be ancillary to the main use of an indoor restaurant, bakery, coffee shop, delicatessen, specialty food store, or similar establishment. - b.
 Pedestrian circulation and access to the Building entrance shall not be impaired.
 A minimum of three (3) feet of sidewalk along the curb and leading to the entrance to the establishment must be maintained free of tables, chairs, and other encumbrances. - c.
 The seating area shall be limited to the area directly in front of the permitted use to which the seating area is accessory and shall not extend into adjoining sites. - d.
 Tables, chairs, umbrellas, Canopies, planters, waste receptacles, and other elements of Street furniture shall be compatible with the architectural character of the Main Building. - e.
 Outdoor amplification shall be prohibited. - f.
 The area devoted to outdoor service shall not encroach upon or extend over any public Right-of-Way. - g.
 A site plan shall clearly depict the seating area and location and style of tables and chairs, reflecting ample aisles for pedestrian traffic. - h.
 The outdoor seating area shall not obstruct visibility of on-coming pedestrians or vehicular traffic. - i.
 All outdoor furnishings shall be completely removed from sidewalk areas December 1 through March 1 of each year. - j.
 The area devoted to such outdoor dining area shall be maintained in a safe, clean, and sanitary manner. - k.
-Roof seating shall comply with the Building Code. - 10.
-Sidewalks and other non-motorized links are required between and among uses. - C. Parking Requirements amended Ord.
-425 eff.
-1/6/2023
+Roof seating shall comply with the Building Code. - 12.
+Sidewalks and other non-motorized links are required between and among uses.

+C. Parking Requirements